 - Delegation of AuthorityTop ↑

-- The Principal Investigator may designate the authority to acquire goods and/or services with sponsored project funds for which s/he is responsible.
+- The Principal Investigator may delegate the authority to acquire goods and/or services with sponsored project funds.
 See GIM 14

 - Departmental Administrative contactTop ↑

 - The administrative and fiscal contacts listed on the eGC1.

 - Direct CostsTop ↑

 - Those costs that can be specifically identified with a particular project, program, or activity.

 - DisallowanceTop ↑

 - Expenditures incurred on a sponsored project for which the sponsor will not pay.
 This occurs when expenditures are not in

 compliance with the award terms.

 - A charge to a grant that the Federal awarding agency determines to be unallowable, in accordance with the applicable federal cost